Hawk-Zhou/better-groupcache/README.md

 ## What is This

-This is my imitation of [groupcache](https://github.com/golang/groupcache), under the instruction of an educational tutorial, [geecache](https://geektutu.com/post/geecache.html) that teaches how to implement groupcache.
+This is my imitation of [groupcache](https://github.com/golang/groupcache), following the instruction of a tutorial, [geecache](https://geektutu.com/post/geecache.html), that teaches how to implement groupcache.
 My implementation includes improvements (perhaps) on [geecache](https://geektutu.com/post/geecache.html) and [groupcache](https://github.com/golang/groupcache).
 The purpose of this project is to practice go programming.

 ## For the Record